QuantSoldier/harvest-finance/README.md

 https://harvest.finance/

-*Notice: I am not affliated with Alpha Finance Labs*
+*Notice: I am not affliated with Harvest Finance.
+This project is purely for educational purposes.*

 ## Usage